paulpadian/paulpadian/README.md

 - Javascript Developer
 - ❤️ Vue & React
 - 🌱 Currently teaching myself: C# and .NET, Bittorrent protocols
-- 📩 Please reach out to me on [LinkedIn](www.linkedin.com/in/paul-padian)
+- 📩 Please connect with me on [LinkedIn!](www.linkedin.com/in/paul-padian)

 <!--
 **paulpadian/paulpadian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.